Nature-based solutions knowledge gaps

 • Relationship between biodiversity, ecosystem functions and ecosystem services

-Evidence of positive benefits of NBS exists but only at scientific level.
+Evidence of positive benefits of NbS exists but only at scientific level.
 It must be disseminated among different stakeholders.
 Moreover, existing knowledge must be enlarged, considering diverse ecosystem services and translating these positive impacts into monetary units

 Online public consulation Private Research Institute sector